rtackx/ComSim/README.md

 	    ji : jaccard index
 	    ra : ressource allocator

-*depth
-A depth value can be chosen (default is 1).
+*depth : a depth value can be chosen (default is 1).
 This value indicates how many cycles a node can be part of.
 Choosing a depth value > 1 produces overlapping between communities.